kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 ## 5. Data download
 - Download data and put it into a suitable form inside ETL2

-- Ideally we would like to have each data source to be available both historically and in real-time
+- Ideally we would like to have each data source available both historically and in real-time
-  - On the one side only the real-time data can inform us on publication delay, reliability of the downloading process, delay to acquire the data on our side, throttling, ...
+  - On the one hand only the real-time data can inform us on publication delay, reliability of the downloading process, delay to acquire the data on our side, throttling, ...
-  - On the other side we would prefer to the additional work of putting data in production (with all the on-going maintenance effort) only when we know this data is useful for our models or can be sold
+  - On the other hand we would prefer to postpone the additional work of putting data in production (with all the on-going maintenance effort) only when we know this data is useful for our models or can be sold
   - We need to strike a balance between these two needs

-- Currently we track these activities into GH tasks
+- Currently we track these activities in GH tasks
   - We use the Data Encyclopedia to track data sources available and APIs

-## 6. Sanity check of the data
+## 6. Sanity check the data
 - We want to check that the download data is sane, e.g.,
   - Did we miss anything we wanted to download?
   - Does the data look good?